mattydevicce/pluto/u1-becoming-a-developer/d03-javascript/homework.md

 **File names:** `threepio.js` and `threepio.html`

 > C-3P0 is a well-known protocol droid from the Star Wars universe, famed for having frantic resolve and for his snappy emotional outbursts.
-Your task is to write a program modelling a simple interaction with C-3P0 as he searches for the reclusive Jedi Master, Obi-Wan Kenobi.
+Your task is to write a program modeling a simple interaction with C-3P0 as he searches for the reclusive Jedi Master, Obi-Wan Kenobi.

 This file should have a function that when called in the console, makes a `window.alert`, that says: